KauaValim/conexaoDB/README.md

 - And in your browser, type on navigation bar the path:

 ```
-localhost/{name of the folder you created inside htdocs}/{name.php of the php archive that contains the webpage}
+localhost/{name of the folder you created inside htdocs}
 ```